AaronBertrand/ParamParser/README.md

 # ParamParser

 You're here because you want to know the default values defined for your stored procedures, but SQL Server makes this next to impossible using native functionality.
 I started this little project to make it easier.
-It's a simple C# console app that parses parameter default values and stores them in a table.
+It's a simple Powershell script that parses parameter information out of modules stored in a database, database scripts stored in files, or raw scripts inline.

 ### Background